 Plastering walls is a very easy task, provided you know how to mix the chemicals to achieve the appropriate consistency.
 The plaster should support the surface where it is applied.
 After applying all the three coats, the surface should be smooth and suitable for applying wallpaper or paint.
 The task of plastering walls involves the application of three coats - the base (first), brown (second) and final coat.
 To start with, coarse or rough coats are applied to the wall.
-The base coat is the mixture of lime or gypsum, aggregate, fiber and water.
+The base coat is a mixture of lime or gypsum, aggregate, fiber and water.
 The aggregate usually used in the base coat is sand.
-Go through the following lines and get instructions for plastering walls.
+The work of plastering a wall can be really messy if not handled properly, hence it is advisable to work it up the plaster carefully and steadily, so that it does not dry up in the mid of the process.
+Go through the following lines and get instructions on how to plaster a wall.

 Supplies Needed